 Skating on the Edge and Murder for Choir both involve strong female characters who take their own initiative to solve the crimes surrounding them.
 Is there a reason behind this style of writing within the crime genre?Crime fiction, and in my case amateur sleuth crime fiction, requires strong characters in order to make the story work.
 It does take a special kind of person to look a crime and think “I can help solve that”.
 I admit, I’m thrilled strong female characters have found a place in crime fiction and hope that they show young women that being assertive isn’t necessarily a bad thing.

+There are a fair few characters in Skating on the Edge, but can you tell us which one of them is your favourite and why?
 This is such a tough question.
 Well, until this book, my favourite character to write was Pop.
 He is fun, feisty and willing to try anything.
 The derby girls have also been a blast to write.
 However, most surprising is my fondness for Deputy Sean Holmes.
 He has grown a great deal during the series and I am dying to see how he continues to evolve.

+Every author has a different place that they write, or even a different method of writing, where do you go when you’re writing your novels?
 My living room chair.
 Since I have a four year old, a great deal of my every day e-mailing is done with him racing around.
 When he naps (and thank God he still naps), I sit in the living room chair, break out the laptop and write.
 Some day, hopefully soon, we’ll move into a place where I have an office with a door.
 Until then, I’m located near enough to the kitchen to snag caffeine when necessary and close enough to my son’s room to hear when he wakes up.

+From my own experience, I acknowledge that writing crime can take a lot of time to research and plan and plot, do you always plan extensively before you start writing or do you plot as you write or do you simply just write?
 Plot?
 What’s that?
 I’m only half kidding.
 I love the concept of outlines, but I have yet to write a book that can follow a preconceived plan.
 More often than not, I come up with an idea for the crime, figure out how the first chapter ends, jot down a few notes about what I think might happen in the book and then start writing.
 Whenever I get stuck, I look back at the notes I jotted down in the hopes that something on that page will jumpstart me.
 It’s kind of a scary process since I don’t know what is coming next, but it’s fun when the twists and turns surprise me as much as the reader.

+As a crime writer, do you often read other crime fiction stories?
+If yes, who is your favourite crime author – at the moment?
 Sadly, this whole writing thing has really cut into my reading time.
 However, I do love crime fiction stories.
 In fact, my shelves are bursting with them.
 One of my all time favourite writers is Harlan Coben.
 His Myron Bolitar series has both wit and suspense and his stand-alone thrillers are amazing page turners.
 If you haven’t given his books a whirl, I urge you to pick one up.
 You won’t be disappointed.

+When you’re not writing away or plotting or coming up with new ideas, how do you like to spend your time?
 Hmmm…with a four year old around and 4 books to write this year, there isn’t a lot of time for frolicking.
 However, I love to watch sports (Go Bears) and I adore cooking and watching Food Network.
 I’m also a fan of spending time with my son, my husband and the rest of my family no matter what activity we are participating in.